-- b.
+- a.
+Listen attentively and stay calm.
+Acknowledge that it takes a lot of courage to report abuse.
+It is appropriate to listen and be encouraging.
+Do not express shock, horror or disbelief. - b.
 Assure privacy but not confidentiality.
 Explain that you will have to tell someone about the abuse/harassment to make it stop and to ensure that it doesn't happen to other students. - c.
 Get the facts, but don't interrogate.
 Ask the student questions that establish what was done and who did it.
 Reassure the student that she/he did the right thing in telling you.
 Avoid asking 'why' questions.
-Remember your responsibility is to present the student's story to the proper authorities.
-Any interrogation may contaminate evidence and is a serious matter. - d.
+Remember your responsibility is to present the student's story to the proper authorities. - d.
 Be non-judgmental and reassure the student.
 Do not be critical of anything that has happened or anyone who may be involved.
 It is especially important not to blame or criticise the student.
 Assure the student that the situation was not their fault and that they were brave and mature to come to you. - e.
 Record.
 Keep a written record of the conversation with the student as soon after the report as you can, including the date and time of the conversation.
 Use the student's words, and record only what has been told to you.